anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.rst

   rks/resources/open-networking-the-security-of-open-source-software-deployment/>`__, published in January 2021 [21],
   deals with open source software security, it highlights the importance of layered security defences and lists recommendations and security concepts able to secure deployments.
-- The “5G Security Guide”, FS.40 version 1.0, Sept.
-2020 (GSMA members only) covers 5G security, in a holistic way, from user equipment to networks.
+- The “5G Security Guide”, FS.40 version 2.0, Oct.
+2021 (non-binding Permanent Reference Document), covers 5G security,
+  in a holistic way, from user equipment to networks.
 The document describes the new security features in 5G.
-It includes a dedicated section on the impact of Cloud on 5G security with recommendations on virtualization, cloud native applications and containerization security.
+  It includes a dedicated section on the impact of Cloud on 5G security with recommendations on virtualisation, cloud native applications and containerisation security.

 Cloud Infrastructure Security
 -----------------------------